MichaelJBerk/ZmanimKit/README.md

 # KosherSwift
-A Swift version of KosherCocoa by Moshe Berman (https://github.com/MosheBerman/KosherCocoa)
+A Swift version of KosherCocoa (https://github.com/MosheBerman/KosherCocoa) Parsed by: Dani Smith